New Irish GAAP

 - FRS 102 “The Financial Reporting Standard Applicable in the UK and Republic of Ireland” is the ‘main’ standard which replaces current Irish GAAP.
 It also includes disclosure exemptions for certain qualifying entities.

-- FRED 49/FRS 103 “Insurance Contracts” FRS 103 is the standard issued by Financial Reporting Council (FRC) has recently published the ED 49 on 29 July 2013 and proposed to be effective for accounting periods beginning on or after 1 January 2015.
-The ED was issued as a part of FRC’s initiative to bring consistency in financial reporting of the Irish Insurance Companies.
-FRED 49 is the exposure draft issued by FRC aimed at the accounting treatment and disclosure requirements of Insurance Contracts including financial guarantees in limited circumstances and financial instruments with discretionary participation features.
+- FRS 103 “Insurance Contracts” FRS 103 is the standard issued by Financial Reporting Council (FRC) aimed at the accounting treatment and disclosure requirements of Insurance Contracts including financial guarantees in limited circumstances and financial instruments with discretionary participation features.
 It is aimed at Life and Non-life Irish Insurance and Reinsurance entities, including captives and insurance special purpose vehicles which have decided to apply FRS 102.
-There is no significant change in accounting treatment of insurance contracts introduced by FRED 49.
-Rather, FRED 49 aims at consolidation of the accounting requirements for insurance companies in Ireland which were previously contained separately in FRS 27 (for life insurance companies), various statutory instruments containing requirements for life and non-life companies and Statements of Recommended Practices (SORP) issued by the Association of British Insurers (ABI).
+There is no significant change in accounting treatment of insurance contracts introduced by FRS 103.
+Rather, FRS 103 aims at consolidation of the accounting requirements for insurance companies in Ireland which were previously contained separately in FRS 27 (for life insurance companies), various statutory instruments containing requirements for life and non-life companies and Statements of Recommended Practices (SORP) issued by the Association of British Insurers (ABI).

 How we can help

 The challenges will vary from business to business depending on industry, structure and size.
 Listed companies will want to take the opportunity to re-evaluate the choice of accounting framework used to prepare their individual parent and subsidiary financial statements.
-Unlisted groups and entities will need to decide whether to move up to full IFRSs or transition to the replacement for current Irish GAAP, FRS 102, taking into account the wider implications of the options on offer.
-Deloitte has produced further publications including ‘Choosing your GAAP’, which looks at the broader implications of changing accounting frameworks, and pro-forma financial statements prepared under both FRS 101 and FRS 102.
+Unlisted groups and entities will need to decide whether to move to full IFRSs or transition to the replacement for the previous Irish GAAP, FRS 102, taking into account the wider implications of the options on offer.
+Deloitte has produced further publications including ‘Changing your GAAP’, which looks at the broader implications of changing accounting frameworks, and pro-forma financial statements prepared under both FRS 101 and FRS 102.